Help our Hungry Neighbors. Host a Drive.

 Food & Fund drives place the power to make a meaningful difference directly in your hands.
 Anyone can host a Food & Fund Drive.
 Any time.
 For any occasion.

 Each drive can be custom-made to fit your organization’s abilities, whether you’re a large corporation, school, small church group or private family.
 You set the goal and the duration.
 You provide the location and imagination.
 The Atlanta Community Food Bank supplies everything else you need to help feed our hungry neighbors.

 The collective impact is powerful.
-Last year, 1,037 food drives were conducted for ACFB, collecting 1.4 million pounds of food and raising $68,500 to help struggling children, families and seniors put food on the table.
-To start a drive, click 'Start a Personal Drive' or 'Start a Company/Group Drive' on the right.
+In 2015, 2,000 food drives were conducted for the Food Bank, collecting 1.5 million pounds of food and raising $497,754 to help struggling children, families and seniors put food on the table.
+Donating $1 will allow the food bank to provide 4 meals.

 What food items are needed the most?

 Nutritious non-perishable items like canned meats (including tuna, stews and soups), and canned fruits and vegetables are in greatest demand.
 Our most current Most Needed Items list is part of the Food & Fund Drive Toolkit you’ll receive upon registering.